gethin101/GG-Battle-robot/README.md

 ## Control

-I will control my robot through the use of the PCB remote which will be in a PLA remote case.
-There will be a joystick module that with the use of the RF transmitter, will control the TT motors on the robot and therefore the movement of the wheels.
+I control my robot through the use of the PCB remote.
+There is a joystick module that with the use of the RF transmitter, will control the TT motors on the robot and therefore the movement of the wheels.

-I will also add a button on the remote to control the servo motor that moves the PLA axe weapon and I will also add a few buttons that will likely carry out pre-programmed movement plans, display different info on the robot's screen and play sound effects through the speakers.
+I have also added a button on the remote to control the servo motor that moves the PLA axe weapon and also a few buttons that play sound effects and display custom data on the display.

 ---